 Encourage your child to have a bedtime routine and to stick to the plan every night as much as possible.
 Some days will be busier than others, but keeping a routine is important especially for younger children.
 If you can, keep your child’s sleep zone clean, cool, quiet, and dark.
-Be sure your child is getting 9-12 hours of sleep each night.
 This will ensure their brains and bodies will be ready mentally and physically for the day ahead.

 Practice makes progress!
 Sleep tight!